 Lighthouses of the Florida Reef is being presented in partnership with Florida Keys History and Discovery Foundation and Key West Art & Historical Society (KWAHS) in the first of a series of Keys-wide collaborative efforts.
 Curators Brad Bertelli and Cori Convertito collaborated to create the exhibits.

-The Keys History & Discovery Center, located at MM 82 in Islamorada, will focus on the series of lighthouses marking the reef line between Hillsboro Inlet and Alligator Reef, visible from the beach at The Islander Resort, a Guy Harvey Outpost.
+The Keys History & Discovery Center, located at MM 82 in Islamorada, will focus on the series of lighthouses marking the reef line between Hillsboro Inlet and Alligator Reef, visible from the beach at The Islander Resort.

 The Key West Art & Historical Society will present an exhibition of lighthouses dotting the reef from Sombrero Reef to the Dry Tortugas.
 To view the exhibit visit the Key West Lighthouse & Keeper’s Quarters located at 938 Whitehead St.